Vladlgv/Red-Team-Hugo-Netlify/content/personalprogress/WeeklyAdvancement.md

 __Goal - Lockpicking practice + Student presentation at TQ5–__

 Got the lock picking kit from the ISSD and started learning how to use it.
-Also the student presentation in TQ5 did not take place, no explenation was given to why but the extra time was used to keep working on the OSCP lab machines.
+Also the student presentation in TQ5 did not take place, no explanation was given as to why but the extra time was used to keep working on the OSCP lab machines.

 __Achieved__